StopModReposts/Splash-Screen-Mod/README.md

 gradlew genEclipseRuns / genIntellijRuns gradlew eclipse / intellij
 ```
-Now put the ```stopmodreposts.jar``` file into ./libs (```<Your main mod folder that also contains gradlew.bat>/libs```) and that's it!
-Thanks for letting the users of your mod know about StopModReposts!

 If you need more help using jar-in-jar look at the [Forge Community Wiki Page about Jar-in-Jar](https://forge.gemwire.uk/wiki/Jar-in-Jar)

 ## How can I help as a User?
 Visit our [website](https://stopmodreposts.org), tell other people about the StopModReposts campaign and download our [extension](https://stopmodreposts.org/extension) to be safe from mod-reposting sites in the future.

-If you're using *uBlock Origin* you can import out blacklist without needing the plugin: https://api.stopmodreposts.org/minecraft/ublacklist.txt
+If you're using *uBlock Origin* you can import our blacklist without needing the plugin: https://api.stopmodreposts.org/minecraft/ublacklist.txt